gwcuva/gwc-website/INTRO-WEB-DEV.md

 If you prefer more of a guided path, check out [freeCodeCamp's Responsive Web Design Curriculum](https://www.freecodecamp.org/learn/responsive-web-design/#basic-html-and-html5).
 This is a great crash course that covers the practical parts of HTML + CSS!

 ### If you know HTML + CSS
-Time to learn about JavaScript
+This is an important time to get started with Javascript!
+[W3Schools](https://www.w3schools.com/js/DEFAULT.asp) has a tutorial on it, but honestly, if you know Java and Python, you can probably just skip to the React section and google anything you need to know in JavaScript.
+Remember the logic is pretty similar, the syntax is different -- you know when to use a for loop (or check out a `map` method in JavaScript), you'll just need to google the syntax.

 ### If you already know JavaScript too!
-Time to learn about React, especially within this project
+Time to learn about React, especially within this project!

+Here's a [tutorial](https://reactjs.org/tutorial/tutorial.html) to help get you started.

+I'd also recommend reading the [React Documentation](https://reactjs.org/docs/getting-started.html) as it's well-documented and answers a lot of questions!

+**Some general tips**
-Make small components; no render function should be large and do a lot of computation Components go in their own folder
+* Make small components; no render function should be large and do a lot of computation.
+Read about function components [here](https://reactjs.org/docs/components-and-props.html).
+* Components go in their own folder
-Make styled components separately and avoid CSS
+* Make styled components separately and avoid CSS *unless* it's a general class that you'd want to apply several places in the code, such as text color or font family